Gustavian era: Foreign affairs

-Abroad the Swedish revolution made a great sensation.
+Abroad, the Swedish revolution made a great sensation.
 Catherine II of Russia concluded a secret alliance with Denmark, in which the Swedish revolution was described as "an act of violence" justifying both powers in seizing the first favourable opportunity for intervention to restore the Swedish constitution of 1720.

-Unknown to party leaders, Gustav had renewed the Swedish alliance with France and had received solemn assurances of assistance from Louis XV if Gustav were to reestablish monarchical rule in Sweden.
+Unknown to party leaders, Gustav had renewed the Swedish alliance with France and had received solemn assurances of assistance from Louis XV of France if Gustav were to reestablish monarchical rule in Sweden.
 Moreover, France agreed to pay its outstanding subsidies to Sweden, amounting to 1.5 million livres annually, beginning from January 1772.
 What's more, Charles Gravier, comte de Vergennes, was to be sent to Stockholm to circumvent the designs of Russia just as he had previously done in the Sublime Porte at Constantinople.

-Gustav IV
+Gustav IV Adolf

 Reuterholm

-The new king, Gustav IV, still a minor, was brought up among Jacobins.
+The new king Gustav IV Adolf, still a minor, was brought up among Jacobins.
 During the king's minority, Gustaf Reuterholm virtually ruled Sweden.
-After the execution of Louis XVI of France on 21 January 1793, Sweden recognized the new French republic, and secret negotiations for contracting an alliance were begun in May of the same year until the protests of Catherine of Russia, supported by all the other European powers, finally induced Sweden to suspend them.
+After the execution of Louis XVI on 21 January 1793, Sweden recognized the new French republic, and secret negotiations for contracting an alliance were begun in May of the same year until the protests of Catherine of Russia, supported by all the other European powers, finally induced Sweden to suspend them.

-The negotiations with the French Jacobins exacerbated the hatred which Gustav's supporters felt for the Jacobin counselors of Charles, the duke-regent, later Charles XIII of Sweden.
+The negotiations with the French Jacobins exacerbated the hatred which Gustav's supporters felt for the Jacobin counselors of Charles, the duke-regent, later Charles XIII.
 They formed a conspiracy to overthrow the government, led by Gustaf Mauritz Armfelt, which was to have been supported by a Russian fleet and a rising of the Dalecarlians.
 The conspiracy was discovered and vigorously suppressed.

 Rapprochement

 A rapprochement took place between the Scandinavian kingdoms during the revolutionary wars.
-Thus, on 27 March 1794, a neutrality compact was formed between with Denmark and Sweden; and their united squadrons patrolled the North Sea to protect their merchantmen from the British cruisers.
-The French republic was officially recognized by the Swedish government on 23 April 1795.
+Thus, on 27 March 1794, a neutrality compact was formed between with Denmark and Sweden; and their united squadrons patrolled the North Sea to prevent their merchantmen from being seized by British ships.
+The French Republic was officially recognized by the Swedish government on 23 April 1795.
 In return, Sweden received a subsidy and a treaty between the two powers was signed on 14 September 1795.
 But an attempt to regain the friendship of Russia, which had broken off diplomatic relations with Sweden, was frustrated by the refusal of the king to accept as his bride the Russian grand duchess Alexandra, whom Reuterholm had provided.
 This was Reuterholm's last official act.
-On 1 November 1796, Gustav IV at age 18 took the government into his own hands.
+On 1 November 1796, Gustav Adolf at age 18 took the government into his own hands.